inspire-eu-validation/view-service/A.12.IR15.spatialdataservicetype.node.md

 * Test for the existence of default element namespace.
 * Test for the existence of the namespaces for INSPIRE View Services inspire_vs and inspire_common.
+* No metadata URL is given in test case [metadataURL.node](A.04.IR06.metadataURL.node.md)

 **Test method**